eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

 # Memento Design Pattern
 `Memento` is a behavioral design pattern that allows to save and restore an object's state without breaking encapsulation.
-Our implementation will be slightly differnet than the classic one, which splits the pattern into three components: `memento`, `carataker` and `originator`. `Caretaker` will be responsible for saving and restoring a `memento` object using a concrete implementation of storage and `memento` will be represented as a protocol that defines a contract for all types that should have storing/restoring capabiliy.
+Our implementation will be slightly different than the classic one, which splits the pattern into three components: `memento`, `caretaker` and `originator`. `Caretaker` will be responsible for saving and restoring a `memento` object using a concrete implementation of storage and `memento` will be represented as a protocol that defines a contract for all types that should have saving/restoring capabilities.

 ## Implementation
 We start off from declaring `Memento` protocol: